This blog was updated on September 1, 2022 to announce general availability of support for Graviton2 instances.

-To determine the price-performance of Photon + Graviton2, we did a simple test running two different workloads (TPC-DS and a standard ETL workload with bulk inserts and merge statements) on an Graviton2-based R6gd EC2 instance and a comparable I3 EC2 instance.
-We found that just the Photon engine significantly improved the price-performance for an EC2 instance.
-But Photon on the Graviton2-based instance took it a step further and delivered 3.3x better price-performance for the ETL workload and 3.7x better price-performance for the TPC-DS workload compared to the previous Databricks runtime on the I3 instance.
-Customers who tried Graviton2-based instances have reported similar results and share our excitement!
+To determine the price-performance of Photon + Graviton2, we did a simple test running two different workloads (TPC-DS and a standard ETL workload with bulk inserts and merge statements) with Graviton2-based r6gd EC2 instances and comparable i3 EC2 instances.
+We found that just enabling the Photon engine significantly improved the price-performance for all EC2 instances.
+But compared to the standard Databricks runtime on the i3 instances, Photon with the Graviton2-based instances took it a step further and delivered 2.6x better price-performance for the ETL workload and 3.2x better price-performance for the TPC-DS workload Customers who evaluated Graviton2-based instances have reported similar results and share our excitement!
 Here’s a quote from a Databricks customer who happens to know all about Arm-based Graviton instances

 “Cloud computing is driving significant innovation in semiconductor design, and by moving our design workloads to Arm-based AWS Graviton2-based instances that provide significant price performance gains, we see first-hand the benefits enabled by the Arm Neoverse N1 platform,” said Mark Galbraith, VP of productivity engineering, Arm.
 “This is especially evident for Databricks on Graviton2 and we look forward to migrating our production use of Databricks to Graviton2 to further enhance user experience and reduce expenses.”